Privacy Notice regarding Visits to our Website pursuant to Articles 13, 14, and 21 of the EU General Data Protection Regulation (GDPR)

 You additionally have the right to lodge a complaint with a supervisory authority (Article 77 GDPR).
 We do, however, recommend you first direct your complaint to us.

 You can exercise your rights against any of the data controllers mentioned at the beginning of this Privacy Notice.
 Please submit your request in writing (using the keyword: data protection) or by email, using the likewise specified contact details.
 We reserve the right to verify your identity so that your personal data does not become known to unauthorised persons.

 Note on your right to object to the processing of your personal data at any time

-You are welcome to send such an objection to the addresses mentioned at the beginning of this Privacy Notice.
+You are welcome to send such an objection to U.I.
+LAPP GmbH.

 We will check without undue delay, but at the latest within one month of receiving your objection, whether we are obligated to erase your data on the basis of the grounds specified or whether further processing of your data by us is necessary to protect overriding interests worthy of protection or to assert, exercise or defend legal claims.
 We will inform you of the result of our assessment in writing or another text form.

-Occasionally, we need to make changes to this Privacy Notice.
+Occasionally, we need to make changes to the present Privacy Notice.
 We reserve the right to do so at any time.
 The updated version of the Privacy Notice will be published here.
 Whenever you visit us, you should therefore read through this Privacy Notice again.